-Returns A string, with the format "ip:port".
+A string, with the format "ip:port".

-Return type str
+str

-Raises ValueError - If the IP address isn't in the "ip:port" format.
+ValueError - If the IP address isn't in the "ip:port" format.

 1.4 Changelog

 This page keeps track of all the new features that were added to, modified, or removed in specific versions.
 This may be useful for selecting which version is best for you, if the latest version does not work for you.